cubasve/Finesse/README.md

 ## Next Steps: Planned Future Enhancements
 - **Add functionality to Pay Yourself First:**
 The user can input an integer, which represents a percentage, and that gets deducted from the user's paycheque/income source before they pay for their other expenses.

-- **Add definitions to terms:**
-When the information icon button is clicked, the popup will show the definition for the particular term.

 - **Math calculations for each financial statement:**
     - Income Statement: Cash Flow = Total Income - Total Expenses